FreeRTOS/FreeRTOS-Kernel/MISRA.md

 _Ref 11.3.1_

 - MISRA C:2012 Rule 11.3: A cast shall not be performed between a pointer to object type and a pointer to a different object type.
-        The rule requires not to cast a pointer to object into a pointer to a different object to prevent undefined behavior due to incorrectly aligned.
-        To support static memory allocation, FreeRTOS creates static type kernel objects which are aliases for kernel object type with prefix "Static" for data hiding purpose.
-A static kernel object type is guaranteed to have the same size and alignment with kernel object, which is checked by configASSERT.
-        Static kernel object types include StaticEventGroup_t, StaticQueue_t, StaticStreamBuffer_t, StaticTimer_t and StaticTask_t.
+        This rule prohibits casting a pointer to object into a pointer to a different object because it may result in an incorrectly aligned pointer, leading to undefined behavior.
+Even if the casting produces a correctly aligned pointer, the behavior may be still undefined if the pointer is used to access an object.
+FreeRTOS deliberately creates external aliases for all the kernel object types (StaticEventGroup_t, StaticQueue_t, StaticStreamBuffer_t, StaticTimer_t and StaticTask_t) for data hiding purposes.
+The internal object types and the corresponding external aliases are guarnteed to have the same size and alignment which is checked using configASSERT.

 ### MISRA configuration